kamejoko80/litex-pdm2pcm/README.md

 +-- LICENSE
 +-- README.md
 +-- custom_boards
-¦   +-- platforms
+Â¦Â Â  +-- platforms
-¦       +-- icestick.py
+Â¦Â Â      +-- icestick.py
 +-- custom_ipcores
-¦   +-- pdm.py
+Â¦Â Â  +-- pdm.py
 +-- custom_projects
-¦   +-- pdm_to_pcm_icestick.py
+Â¦Â Â  +-- pdm_to_pcm_icestick.py
 +-- litex_setup.py
 ```

-• custom_boards   : Defined custom FPGA HW platform.
+â€¢ custom_boards   : Defined custom FPGA HW platform.
-• custom_ipcores  : Custom FHDL ipcore source code.
+â€¢ custom_ipcores  : Custom FHDL ipcore source code.
-• custom_projects : Custom FPGA project.
+â€¢ custom_projects : Custom FPGA project.

 # How Does It Work?

-The main component of PDM2PCM is CIC filter which is a low pass filter.
-CIC filter has some advantages such as high perfomance, resource and power efficiency...
+The main component of PDM2PCM is the CIC filter.
+CIC filter has some advantages such as high performance, resource, and power efficiency...
 Furthermore, it does not require complex operations, including multiplication, division, and floating-point coefficients.
-In this project we don't deep dive into the details of how the CIC filter circuit works refer to this link for the detail.
+In this project, we don't go into the details of how the CIC filter circuit works, so you can refer to [this link](https://www.dsprelated.com/showarticle/1337.php) for more information.

 # Simulation